evakichi/EasyToP/README.md

 We have a plan to implement the folowing capabilisies,

-1. EasyToP Analyzer: Parallism analysis for OpenMP and OpenACC,
+1. EasyToP Analyzer: Analyze parallelism for OpenMP and OpenACC,
-2. EasyToP Directive Creator: OpenMP or OpenACC directive creation,
+2. EasyToP Directive Creator: Creating of OpenMP or OpenACC directives,
-3. EasyToP Optimizer: Program restructureing(is not refactoring),
+3. EasyToP Optimizer: Program restructuering(is not refactoring),
-4. EasyToP Measure: Execution time analysis.
+4. EasyToP Measure: Analyze execution time.

 These capabilitites are going to use functionalities of Clang/LLVM.